-The Quest Spectrum Camera is the core compartment of the Quest Spectrum®.
+The Quest Spectrum Fluorescence Camera is the core compartment of the QUEST SPECTRUM®.
 This camera possesses a unique prism technology that simultaneously captures information from visible and near-infrared light sources in high definition (HD).
-By combining 3 sensors this technology allows for real-time visualization of the “visible” natural image and up to two “invisible” fluorescent images.
+By combining 3 sensors this technology allows for real-time visualization of the “visible” natural image and up to 2 “invisible” fluorescent images.

 The information captured with the Quest Spectrum Camera can be visualized within several different fluorescence formats.
 Selecting the right image configuration is key for the surgeon to assess the information the system provides.
 The surgical screen consists of 2 modes.
 A full screen mode displaying one selected image view or an expanded mode showing 4 images on the screen.
 In the expanded mode 3 smaller images are displayed on the left side of the screen plus one larger image in the center.
 This mode allows the surgeon to quickly see all the information imaged by the camera.
 The surgeon can then select any of these images to be enabled in the center as the larger image.

 Depending on the specific surgery, different fluorescent tracers may be appropriate for visualization of the targeted tissue.
-The Quest Spectrum Light Engine and Camera can be tailored to activate fluorescence and capture imaging from several tracers.
+The Quest Spectrum Light Engine and Fluorescence Camera can be tailored to activate fluorescence and capture images from several tracers.
 Customized configurations have been prepared for visualization of the following fluorescent tracers:

 Indocyanine green (ICG): Methylene Blue

 The Quest Spectrum is not limited to visualization of these fluorescent tracers.
 If you are not sure of the best available fluorescent label for your application, or if you wish to use a different fluorescent label, please contact us.